 A TAFE / AQF (Australian Qualification Framework) Certificate III or IV can also provide an entry pathway to USC.
 In some cases, you may be eligible for credit for prior learning.

 Early Offer Guarantee

-The Early Offer Guarantee enables year 12 students to be offered an early and guaranteed place at USC prior to the release of year 12 results.
-Offers are made to students in November based on the approval of their School Principal.
+The Early Offer Guarantee enables Year 12 students to be offered an early and guaranteed place at USC prior to the release of Year 12 results.
+Offers are made to students based on the approval of their School Principal.

 Tertiary Preparation Pathway (TPP)

-If you don’t meet the entry requirements of your chosen program or would like to improve your academic skills before enrolling in a degree, we offer the Tertiary Preparation Pathway (TPP) program to help you access university study.
+If you don’t meet the entry requirements of your chosen program or would like to improve your academic skills before enrolling in a degree, the Tertiary Preparation Pathway (TPP) is a bridging course that can help you access university study.

 Indigenous Direct Entry and Access Scheme (IDEAS)

 If you identify as an Aboriginal and/or Torres Strait Islander person, you may be given direct entry to a program based on your potential to succeed through IDEAS.
 To be eligible for IDEAS, applicants must complete the online form.